-Here are some ways to take care of your AC adapterpower cord:
+Here are some ways to take care of your power cord:

-- · Do not connect the adapter to any other device. - Do not step on the power cord or place heavy objects on top of it.
+- Do not step on the power cord or place heavy objects on top of it.
 Carefully route the power cord and any cables away from foot traffic. - When unplugging the power cord, do not pull on the cord itself but pull on the plug. - The total ampere ratings of the equipment plugged in should not exceed the ampere rating of the cord if you are using an extension cord.
 Also, the total current rating of all equipment plugged into a single wall outlet should not exceed the fuse rating.